 In 1625, the English arrived in Nicaragua and declared it a British Protectorate called the Mosquito Kingdom, which extended from Belize to the San Juan River.
 The British stayed until 1894.
 Nicaragua belonged to the Spanish Mexican Viceroyalty and later to the Central America United Provinces Federation, which received independence from Spain in 1821.
 However, the country did not achieve full independence until 1838.

 Much of Nicaragua's politics since independence have been characterized by the rivalry between the Liberal elite of Leon and the Conservative elite of Granada.
 In 1978, a short-lived civil war broke out, resulting in the formation of the Marxist Sandinista guerrillas, who came to power in 1979.
-Although they were defeated in free elections in 1990, 1996, and 2001, former Sandinista President Daniel Ortega regained control after winning the country's presidential election in 2006
+Although they were defeated in free elections in 1990, 1996, and 2001, the Sandinistas regained control after winning the country's presidential election in 2006.

 In 1979, the Nicaraguan government set about to improve an educational system that ranked among the worst in Latin America.
 In the decades before, many impoverished families had ushered their children into the work force and by the late 1970s, only 65 percent of those eligible were enrolled in primary school.
 During the 1980s, the government greatly increased funding for pre-university education and even launched a successful literacy campaign.

-Today, Nicaraguan society is largely undereducated.
-However, Nicaraguans recognize that an education makes a difference in giving them good opportunities for work.
-Even though the overall rate of literacy is over 67 percent, it is, in fact much lower among poor families, which further limits their chances of getting good jobs.
+Nicaraguan society remains largely undereducated.
+However, Nicaraguans recognize that an education makes a difference in giving them opportunities for work.
+Even though the overall rate of literacy is over 75 percent, it is, in fact much lower among families living in poverty, which further limits their chances of getting good jobs.
 Most of these families' incomes come from working as street sellers or laborers.

 Access to early childhood development interventions is limited.
 Additionally, the quality and relevance of education are significant problems.
-It takes an average of 10.3 years to complete the mandatory six years of schooling.
-Poverty affects school participation and many families are unable to afford the direct or hidden costs.
+It takes an average of 10.3 years to complete the mandatory six years of schooling, and only 29 percent of children complete primary schooling.
+Poverty affects school participation, and many families are unable to afford the direct or hidden costs.

 Freedom of religion is provided by the Nicaraguan Constitution, which states that no one "shall be obligated by coercive measures to declare their ideology or beliefs."